Sydney Park Wetlands Alexandria

 The park is along the Cooks River cycleway (also a walking track) making it easy to add some exercise to your park visit.
 You could decide to cycle or walk from Tempe or Hurlstone Park Train Stations along the route stopping for lunch in the park.

-• Wheel Friendly: Yes and a wheelchair-accessible playground
+• Yes and a wheelchair-accessible playground

-• Dog-friendly: Yes, on leash
+• Dogs on a leash are welcome

 Where: 531-565 Illawarra Rd, Marrickville